ZBED1

 Full Name: Zinc finger BED domain-containing protein 1 is a protein that in humans is encoded by the ZBED1 gene.

 ZBED1 regulates the expression of several genes involved in cell proliferation, color remodeling, protein metabolism, and other genes involved in cell proliferation and differentiation.

 At one point in time ZBED1 was confused to be a gene similar to Ac transposable elements, but was later changed as transposes activity was not found.

 Function

 ZBED1 is located in the pseudoautosomal region 1(PAR) of the X and Y chromosome.
 ZBED1 is a gene that has a localization in the nucleus and has properties that help it function as a transcription factor as it is able to bind with DNA elements.
 These Elements can be found in regions that have promoters with several genes in relation to any cell proliferation.
 Histone H1 being one, at times has the opportunity to regulate genes that are related to cell proliferation.
 ZBED1 has been found to also have spliced transcript variants that have numerous types of 5' untranslated regions.

-Structure

-Released images from November 23 in 2005 show the solution structure of the sink finger Bed domain of ZBED1.
-Having a deposited structure of PDB entry 2ct5 the structure is colored with a chain and is shown from a forward angle.
-Each side of the structure was also able to. show the copy of the ZINC ion.

-ZBED1 has a multi metric state that appears to be monomeric.
-This shows how the energy and binding statistics are not able to work and function properly for this current assembly.
-In addition to its macromolecules is it evident that this is considered to be an A Chain.
-Holding a wide length of 73 amino acids and a theoretical weight of 8.07 KDa.
-However, there was no provided information for ZBED1's expression system.
-ZBED1's source organisms was pronounced to be Homo sapiens (Human).
-Homo sapiens (Human) function as almost ubiquitin-like modifier ligase that then is responsible for sumoylates CHD3/Mi2-alpha that is set to release DNA.
-RNA polymerase II also had a regulation increase of gene promoters and regulations of transcription that are positive.
-These all also include H1-5 ribosomal proteins and are listed as RPS6, RPL10A, and RPL12.

-Gene Cards shows the three demential structure of ZBED1 in a variety of colors those being navy blue, sky blue, yellow, orange and green.
-All three dimensional structures having either a representative or predicted gene of ZEBD1.
-This being known as PDB and AlphaFold.
-These all being listed from very high to very low model confidence.
-At very high being Navy blue with a (pLDDT > 90).
-Sky blue being labeled to have a confident model confidence of 90 > pLDDT > 70.
-Yellow having a model confidence 70 > pLDDT > 50 and Orange having a model confidence being at very low with pLDDT < 50.